-We are working with colleaagues across the business to raise awareness of how they can get involved and support communities.
-This includes ensuring visibility at Company and team briefings as well as regular internal comms and content within the recruitment and retention resources.
+We are working with colleagues across the business to raise awareness of how they can get involved and support communities.
+This includes ensuring visibility at company and team briefings as well as regular internal communications and content within the recruitment and retention resources.

 of matched funding per person provided in 2022